 The manuscript should be written in English including tables, figures, equations, and algorithms.
 Only original papers will be considered. the manuscripts must not be previously published or accepted for publication elsewhere. must not be under review by any other conference or publication during the review cycle.
 Please download the templates: Full Paper Template and Abstract Template.

 Full Submission: July 25, 2021

 Main Conference: Sept 17-19, 2021

-All accepted papers will be published in the digital conference proceedings which will send to be indexed by all major citation databases such as Ei Compendex, Scopus, CPCI, Google Scholar, Cambridge Scientific Abstracts (CSA), Inspec, SCImago Journal & Country Rank (SJR), EBSCO, CrossRef, Thomson Reuters (WoS), etc.
+All accepted and presented papers will be published in digital conference proceeding, which will send to be reviewed and indexed by major citation databases such as Ei Compendex, Scopus, CPCI, Google Scholar etc.

 ICoTSC 2020 Best Paper

 Title: Challenges to the mobility and integration of public transport systems in Latin America